citp/privacy-policy-historical/r/ra/ran/rand.org.md

 Generally, RAND uses your personal information to operate the site and to deliver our services.
 For example, if you place an order for a RAND publication, RAND will ask for personal information needed to process your order, such as your address.
 RAND may provide other companies access to your personal information so that they can provide routine services, such as credit card processing or shipping your order(s).

 RAND may use your email address to respond to incoming service requests from you.
 We may also provide you, on occasion, with information about new products or special offers that may interest you.
-For information about being removed from the RAND mailing list(s), please see the principle regarding [](https://web.archive.org/site_info.html#choice)CHOICE.
+For information about being removed from the RAND mailing list(s), please see the principle regarding CHOICE.

 ### How does RAND use the demographic data you may provide?

 RAND may request demographic information or profile data when registering for an account, in online surveys or questionnaires.
 Provision of this information is strictly voluntary and is used to tailor our products or services to better meet the needs of those visiting our site.
 This demographic information is not shared with third parties except as required by law.
 From time to time, RAND may also collect demographic data as a component of our research undertakings.
 However, we will not gather such data without your knowledge or consent.

-### Does RAND share personal information with other companies?

 RAND does not share your personal information except with partners who assist in providing services or products associated with the RAND sites.
 Without this relationship, RAND could not provide its service to you.
 Under their agreements with us, these third-party partners may not retain, share, store, or use personal information for any secondary purposes.